 This particular plant grows relatively quickly.
 Although it is best to plant them in the spring, they really can be planted as a houseplant at any time of year.

-As mentioned earlier, there are more than a hundred species of the philodendron.
+As mentioned earlier, there are more than a 450 philodendron varieties.
 Some of the more well-known types of philodendrons include:

 - Philodendron Bipinnatifidum – A large philodendron with lobed leaves that is also referred to as the Lacy Tree philodendron.

-- Philodendron Erubescens – This Red-Leaf philodendron variety is quite the climber and features red stems and leaves.
+- Philodendron Erubescens, Black Cardinal – This Red-Leaf philodendron variety is quite the climber and features dark red, brown, or black stems and leaves.